-Note: The employment rate reporting period is not the year of graduation.
-The data for each reporting period should represent the individuals who graduated from the program one year prior.
+The data above reflect the highest scores of test takers.
+The Praxis examination reporting period is the testing year or examination cycle, not the year of graduation for the test-takers.
+The data for each reporting period may include test-takers who graduated from the program within the prior 3 years.